top of page

 Often that invitation boils down to a question: Do I trust Him?

 My name is Holly Starr.
-I have spent many years of my life as a touring musician with a passion for encouraging people to trust God.
+For many years, I’ve been a touring musician with a deep passion for encouraging people to trust God.
 I write songs about it.
 I speak about it.
-I try my best to live it.
-But I am the first to say it isn't always easy.
-I constantly need reminding that God is bigger than my circumstances and cares more about them/me than I do.
-I created the YES necklace to be that gentle reminder on days I forget.
+I do my best to live it.
+And I’m also the first to admit that it isn’t always easy.
+I constantly need reminders that God is bigger than my circumstances and cares more about them—and about me—than I do.
+I created the YES necklace to be that gentle reminder on the days I forget.

-I believe that those who suffer should not suffer alone.
-I have seen the simplest of things restore hope to a broken heart: a phone call, a shared meal, a letter, an invitation.
+I believe people who are suffering shouldn’t suffer alone.
+I’ve seen how the simplest things can restore hope to a weary heart: a phone call, a shared meal, a handwritten note, an invitation.

-If you have a few minutes, it would mean a lot to me if you would watch the video my brother and I made for you above.
-It shares the story even better.
+If you have a few minutes, it would mean a lot to me if you watched the video my brother and I made above.
+It shares this story more fully.

 Leaning in,